kosta-bity/IcpKit/README.md

 ### Hot to use `ICPFunction`

-The same can be achieved with the following code, only this time by using the `ICPFunction` we don't have to deal with `CandidValues` any more, we can just feed an `Encodable` to the function and receive back a `Decodable`.
+The same can be achieved with the following code, only this time by using the `ICPFunction`.
+This allows us to directly feed an `Encodable` to the function and receive back a `Decodable`. `ICPFunction` will make sure the input is correctly encoded from the input Swift type to a `CandidValue` and the output is decoded from the `CandidValue` to the output Swift type.

 ```swift
 struct Result: Decodable {